suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/test-doubles.md

 ## Introduction

 When writing unit tests, we often need to replace real dependencies with simpler objects that we can control.
 These replacements are called "test doubles" (think stunt doubles in movies).
+This is especially crucial for dependencies that perform I/O or have complex internal logic, which should be [isolated behind clear boundaries](../design-for-testability/boundaries-interactions.md).
 While there are several types of test doubles in testing literature, Suites takes an opinionated approach to help you write more maintainable tests.

 ## Origins in Testing Theory